Kantara At UN: Rishab Shetty's Film To Be Screened In Geneva On March 17

 Kannada actor Rishab Shetty has been in the headlines ever since the release of his film Kantara last year.
 The film not only impressed the critics and cinephiles but also broke numerous records.
 The filmmaker also received the Most Promising actor award at Dadasaheb Phalke International Film Festival Awards.
 Now, the film has added another accolade to its list.
-Kantara will have its screening at the United Nation in Geneva, Switzerland on March 17, Friday at Pathe Balexert.
+Kantara will have its screening at the United Nations in Geneva, Switzerland, on March 17.

 It is worth noting that this news is huge for the Kannada film industry as Friday also marks the birthday of the late actor Puneeth Rajkumar.
 Currently, Rishab Shetty is in Geneva and has given his oral submission.
 The Centre For Global Affair and Public Policy (CGAPP) recently shared a photo on Twitter of the director-actor along with CGAPP Director Anindya Sengupta who met on the sidelines of the session.